codeandfury/developer.onsip.com/content/WebAPI/Organizations.md

 You can get the required OrganizationId parameter by doing a [Organization Read](../Organizations/#organization-read).

-The recommended and supported approach for a customer hosting their SIP domain with us is for them to create an SRV record for `_sip._udp.<domain>.com` to point to target `sip.onsip.com` on port 5060.
+The recommended and supported approach for a customer hosting their SIP domain with us is for them to create an SRV record for `_sip._udp.<domain>` to point to target `sip.onsip.com` on port 5060.
 SRV TCP records are NOT allowed yet.

 ### Authentication & Authorization